 Poor Customer Service During Claims

 Whilst some banks claim that their customers’ claims are paid faster, the reality is that most bancassurance officers are clueless about the claims process.
 It gets worse if the claim is complex or challenging.
 Customers are left to chase claims on their own.
-On the other hand, an established insurance agent knows all the ins and outs of the claims process and will typically be able to chase a claim on behalf of a customer until the matter is resolved, with regular updates.
+On the other hand, an experienced insurance agent or broker knows all the ins and outs of the claims process and will typically be able to chase a claim on behalf of a customer until the matter is resolved, with regular updates to the customer.

 When you’re looking for financial advice, your bank naturally seems like a safe bet.
 After all, you already trust them with your money – unless you’re one of those people who keeps all their money in a tin under the bed.
 But, unfortunately, as I have demonstrated, it’s never that simple with insurance.
-Never buy insurance from a bank.
+Never buy insurance from a bank, identify an experienced agent or broker and you will never go wrong.

 If you’d like us to guide you safely through the minefield of Insurance in Kenya, kindly complete our contact form or call us and we will get back to you.